biocore/qiime/doc/documentation/file_formats.rst

 This example mapping file is available here: `Example Mapping File <../_static/Examples/File_Formats/Example_Mapping_File.txt>`_ (Right click and use 'download' or 'save as' to save this file)

 During demultiplexing with `split_libraries.py <../scripts/split_libraries.html>`_, the `SampleID` that is associated with the barcode found in a given sequence is used to label the output sequence.
-An example set of such assignments are seen in the `Tutorial <../tutorials/tutorial.html#assign-samples-to-multiplex-reads>`_.
+An example set of such assignments are seen in the `Tutorial - Assign Samples to Multiplex Reads section <../tutorials/tutorial.html#assign-samples-to-multiplex-reads>`_.
 Note that in this example, the barcode associated with "PC.634", "ACAGAGTCGGCT" was found in the first two sequences, and so the output "seqs.fna" file has these sequences labeled as "PC.634_1" and "PC.634_2" respectively.
 The third sequence contained the barcode "AGCACGAGCCTA", and hence was associated with "PC.354".

 Generating a Mapping File by Hand
 +++++++++++++++++++++++++++++++++